franks42/FigureMarkets-MCP-Server/scratch3.md

 HASH tokens have unique capabilities as the native utility token of Provenance Blockchain:

 **Exclusive HASH Capabilities:**
-- **Delegation/Staking**: Only HASH can be delegated to Provenance Blockchain validators for network security and rewards
+- **Delegation/Staking**: Only HASH can be delegated to Provenance validators for network security and rewards
 - **Vesting Restrictions**: Only HASH tokens can be subject to vesting schedules and restrictions
 - **Governance Participation**: Only staked HASH provides voting power in blockchain governance
 - **Network Fees**: Only HASH can pay transaction fees on Provenance Blockchain